 I can read a text aloud fluently and accurately and use the context to self-correct when I make mistakes.
-(RF.3.4a, RF.3.4c)
+(RF.4.4a, RF.4.4c)

-- In this lesson, students extend the excerpt they are reading from My Librarian Is a Camel for fluency. - When not working with the teacher, students follow an independent work task card for one of the 20-minute allocations, and work on fluently reading a paragraph from their research reading text for the other. - Because students are still learning the routines and components of the ALL Block, this lesson begins with whole class instruction, cutting down on the time spent with each group to just under 20 minutes.
+- In this lesson, students extend the excerpt they are reading from Love That Dog for fluency. - When not working with the teacher, students follow an independent work task card for one of the 20-minute allocations, and work on fluently reading a paragraph from their research reading text for the other. - Because students are still learning the routines and components of the ALL Block, this lesson begins with whole class instruction, cutting down on the time spent with each group to just under 20 minutes.
 Recall that in future ALL Block lessons, the teacher will lead small group instruction in 20-minute increments. - When students are not meeting with the teacher, they work independently. - Differentiation: Students read different amounts of the text depending on their ability, as described in the directions.
 See also differentiated instruction for ELLs, which follows the other small group instruction. - ▲ After asking questions, provide students up to 1 minute of think time to reflect, depending on the complexity of the question.
 Alternatively, invite partners to discuss, allocating time for each student.
 When students are ready, use a total participation technique, such as equity sticks, to invite students to share responses with the whole group.
-Monitor and guide conversation with total participation techniques and Conversation Cues to promote productive and equitable conversation. - ▲ Levels of Support: For heavier support, draw visual representations of the language during the Language Dive (e.g., sketch a tent, then mime folding it up and placing it on the camel's back).
-Focus students on a shorter excerpt with an emphasis on the meaning of the excerpt rather than on perfect fluency, and omit the laughing and sleepy variations.
-For lighter support, help students understand and read the entire excerpt instead of the shorter version selected for ELLs. - In advance: - Post Poster Walk Posters 4 and 5 in strategic places around the room. - Prepare materials required for independent work (see Independent Work and Independent Reading task cards)
+Monitor and guide conversation with total participation techniques and Conversation Cues to promote productive and equitable conversation. - ▲ Levels of Support: For heavier support, draw visual representations of the language during the Mini Language Dive (e.g., sketch a man riding a horse and stopping in the woods and a thought bubble to indicate what he's thinking and feeling).
+Focus students on a shorter excerpt with an emphasis on the meaning of the excerpt rather than on perfect fluency, and omit the reading in exaggerated voices variations. - In advance: - Post Poster Walk Posters 4 and 5 in strategic places around the room. - Prepare materials required for independent work (see Independent Work and Independent Reading task cards)

-Poster Walk Posters 4 and 5 (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; to display)
+- ✓ Poster Walk Posters 4 and 5 (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; to display) - Group Work in the ALL Block poster (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one to display)

-- Group Work in the ALL Block poster (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one to display) - Unit 2, Week 1: Independent Reading: Student Task Card (from Week 1, Day 1; one per student) - Unit 2, Week 1: Independent Work: Student Task Card (from Week 1, Day 1; one per student) - ALL Independent Group Work protocol (from Unit 1, Week 1, Day 3: Introduction to the Additional Language and Literacy Block; one per student) - ✓ Fluency passage: "Kenya" from My Librarian Is a Camel (from Unit 2, Lesson 1 module lesson; one per student) - $\checkmark$ \land Chart paper (optional; one piece) - ✓ ▲ Vocabulary log (from Unit 1, Lesson 5 module lesson; one per student) - ☑ ▲ Online or paper translation dictionary (one per ELL in student's home language)
+- ☑ Unit 2, Week 1: Independent Reading: Student Task Card (from Week 1, Day 1; one per student) - Unit 2, Week 1: Independent Work: Student Task Card (from Week 1, Day 1; one per student) - ALL Independent Group Work protocol (from Unit 1, Week 1, Day 3: Introduction to the Additional Language and Literacy Block; one per student) - ✓ Fluency passage: "Stopping by Woods on a Snowy Evening" from Love That Dog (from Unit 1, Lesson 4 module lesson; one per student) - ✓ ▲ Chart paper (optional; one piece) - ☑ ▲ Vocabulary log (from Unit 1, Lesson 3 module lesson; one per student) - ☑ ▲ Online or paper translation dictionary (one per ELL in student's home language)

-Whole Class Instruction: Preparing for Tasks (5 minutes)
+Whole Class Instruction: Reviewing the Tasks (5 minutes)